Volunteer to Start Something

 Play sports together.
 Go on a hike.
 Read books.
 Eat a pizza with extra anchovies.
 Or just give some advice and inspiration.
 Whatever it is you enjoy, odds are you’ll enjoy them even more with your Little—and you’ll be making a life-changing impact.

 We offer a variety of programs that we always need more volunteers for.

 Community-Based Mentoring: In the Community-Based (CB) program, volunteers provide youth ages 6-21 with a positive one-to-one relationship with a volunteer adult mentor.
-Matches typically meet two to four times a month for 2-3 hours.
+Matches typically meet two times a month for 2-3 hours.
 During these unstructured outings, filled with conversations and shared activities, volunteers help children manage the everyday challenges that are part of growing up.